Does technology make you feel human?

 They are people who have an intimate understanding of the mountain.
 They’ve dedicated their lives to helping people walk their path.

 Working for TARTLE is making that same commitment to helping people walk their path.
-The platform is the tool people need to take the next step forward in data evolution.
+The platform is the technology and the tool people need to take the next step forward in data evolution.
 It’s their opportunity to take control of their data.

 Choosing to work for TARTLE means that you are one of the earliest supporters of our system.
 You’re helping us carve out a path to the top of the mountain.